Climbing in the natural environment

 The British Mountaineering Council environmental guidelines must be followed.

-If you are doing this activity with Rainbows, they must be belayed by either a qualified instructor or a member of the adult leadership team who has been briefed on how to do this.
-Leaders should include this as a consideration in their risk assessment that members of the leadership team could be occupied belaying Rainbows and not able to help with other parts of the activity/help with other issues on the ground.
+If you're doing this activity with Rainbows, they must be belayed by either a qualified instructor or a member of the adult leadership team who has been briefed on how to do this.
+Leaders should include as a consideration in their risk assessment that members of the leadership team could be occupied belaying Rainbows and not able to help with other parts of the activity or help with other issues on the ground.

 The ratios below are given as a maximum.
-These must be considered as part of the risk assessment.
-This may lessen due to any medical conditions, physical ability or other factors.
+These must be considered as part of the risk assessment and may lessen due to any medical conditions, physical ability or other factors.

 Leadership team ratio